John O'Fallon: Career

 When the war ended, Congress downsized the army.
 O'Fallon was one of only four captains it chose to retain.
 However, on July 31, 1818, he resigned his commission, returned to St. Louis, and secured a post as sutler to the Yellowstone Expedition.
 The sluggish expedition never reached its destination.
 When it took two years to even reach Fort Lisa (near present-day Council Bluffs, Iowa), Congress cut its funding.
 O'Fallon continued as an army sutler in the Council Bluffs area.
 He freighted his supplies up the Mississippi river in his own boat or boats.
 In 1820, one of them sank, fully loaded, and nearly wiped him out.
 St. Louis financial institutions had been hard-hit by the Panic of 1819 and credit was tight, further adding to his financial woes.
 O'Fallon eventually decided that for him, the risks weren't worth the potential profit.

 During the Missouri Crisis of 1819 and 1820, he was active in state-level politics and in Washington.
 O'Fallon opposed any restrictions on slavery in Missouri or in the remainder of the Louisiana Purchase.
 In 1821, he used his business connections in New Orleans to sell enslaved men, unbeknownst to them, as they worked boats from St. Louis to New Orleans.
 In 1822, he sought to purchase enslaved men and women in Virginia for use in Missouri.

 In 1823, he turned his sutler's business over to a close friend (James Kennerly) and began farming and making whiskey with his half-brother in Louisville, Kentucky.
 The whiskey-making, apparently, turned a big profit.

 His whiskey trade apparently didn't hurt his reputation; in 1822 St. Louis elected him Representative to the first Missouri State Legislature, and re-elected him in 1824.

 Through subsequent investment, speculation, and inheritance he became one of the leading businessmen of St. Louis.
 He was president of a branch bank of the U.S. Bank, and "was on the board of half the businesses in St. Louis."

 He was especially active in railroad-building.
-O'Fallon presided over the 1849 committee which formed the Pacific Railroad (now Missouri Pacific Railroad); was the first president of the Ohio and Mississippi Railroad (now Baltimore and Ohio Railroad) and in 1850 became president of and the North Missouri Railroad (now the Wabash Railroad).
+O'Fallon presided over the 1849 committee which formed the Pacific Railroad (now Missouri Pacific Railroad); was the first president of the Ohio and Mississippi Railroad (now Baltimore and Ohio Railroad) and in 1850 became president of the North Missouri Railroad (now the Wabash Railroad).

 Later years

-In later life, O'Fallon seems to have used a significant amount of his wealth and prestige for the benefit others.
+In later life, O'Fallon seems to have used a significant amount of his wealth and prestige for the benefit of others.
 He donated land for Saint Louis University, Washington University in St. Louis (two blocks), O'Fallon Park, and a water works.
 He also financially supported Washington University's medical college and founded O'Fallon Polytechnic Institute.
-A long-time slaveowner, O'Fallon was deeply committed to maintaining the peculiar institution, so much so that in 1846 he was elected president of an anti-abolitionist organization intended to "counteract the evil influence...of the abolitionists of the North."

 O'Fallon died on December 17, 1865, in St. Louis.
 He was buried in Bellefontaine Cemetery.